Hacnine/jahezmart/README.md

 ### 📝 Project Description

 ### 🌟 Features
-Multi-Page Structure: Includes key pages such as:
-About
-Portfolio
-Clients
-Blog
-Contact (with a functional contact form)
-Responsive Sidebar: Enhances navigation on smaller screens.
-Interactive UI Components: Includes sliders, date pickers, and sticky elements for improved user experience.

 ### 🛠️ Technologies and Frameworks
 The following frameworks and libraries were used in this project: